Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 where the superscript ``ld'' emphasizes that this is valid at long distances.
 In this regime it is $V^{\text{ld}}$, as opposed to the potential $V^{\text{eff}}$ of Eq.\ \eqref{eq: exciton--exciton potential effective}, that correctly approximates the interaction between two excitons.
 As an example we consider hydrogenic excitons in 2D with the standard Coulomb interaction $V(r) = e^{2} / 4 \pi \epsilon r$, with $\epsilon$ the effective dielectric constant, and find

 where $\hat{\vec{r}}$ is a unit vector in the direction of $\vec{r}$.
-In view of the $s$-wave nature of the exciton ground state, we expect the angular dependence from the above expression to drop out once the sum over states is explicitly carried out.
+In view of the $s$-wave nature of the exciton ground state, we expect the angular dependence to drop out from the above expression once the sum over states is explicitly carried out.
 We then obtain a van der Waals interaction reflecting the induced dipole--dipole nature of the exciton--exciton interaction at large distances.
 Indeed, keeping only the first set of degenerate excited states in the sums over $\nu$ and $\nu'$ yields.

 where $\mu_{X}$ and $\aBohr$ are the reduced mass and the Bohr radius of the exciton, respectively, and $d_{01} = (27 / 32 \sqrt{3}) \aBohr$ is the magnitude of the dipole matrix element between the ground state and the $p$-wave excited states with azimuthal quantum number $m = \pm 1$.
 The above result immediately provides the value of the van der Waals $C_{6}$ coefficient via $V^{\mathrm{ld}}(r) = {-} C_{6} / r^{6}$ \cite{weiner1999experiments,kohler2006production,chin2010feshbach}.